 Peanut with a blanket over him: I got a chocolate...

 - A Basic Instructions strip has Scott tell the trick-or-treaters to go to hell, and they inform him that if he doesn't give them candy, they will egg his house.
 He responds "If you have eggs, you don't need candy".
 Later he decides that the best way to scare children is to act in a more subtle manner, and he starts pouring Mr. Pibb directly into a child's candy bucket.

-Kid: That's enough, Mister.
+Kid: Uh, that's enough, Mister.

 Scott: Nonsense!
 There's no such thing as enough Mr. Pibb!

 Scott: ARE YOU REFUSING MY HOSPITALITY?!

 Kid: NO SIR!

 - In one Batman and Sons comic, Batman fights The Scarecrow on Halloween, and the two are mistaken for trick-or-treaters by an old woman.
 They decide to play along.

 Scarecrow: (genuinely pleased) Ooh, I got a chocolate bar with almonds.

 - In Yu Yu Hakusho Abridged, the neighborhood watch committee warns about this when trick or treating at houses with old people.